450cm in Feet: A full breakdown to Metric-Imperial Conversion

 Beyond the Basics: Understanding Significant Figures and Precision

-It's important to consider the context.
+don't forget to consider the context.
 In most everyday scenarios, rounding to two decimal places is perfectly acceptable.
-However, in situations requiring extreme accuracy, like aerospace engineering or precision manufacturing, you would need a much higher level of precision and a more accurate initial measurement.
+On the flip side, in situations requiring extreme accuracy, like aerospace engineering or precision manufacturing, you would need a much higher level of precision and a more accurate initial measurement.

 Dealing with Inches: A Further Level of Conversion